centreon/centreon-documentation/en/service-mapping/install.md

 ## Prerequisites

-The required version of Centreon software for compatibility with Centreon BAM is **Centreon 21.04**.
+The central server and Centreon BAM must be installed in the same major versions (i.e. both in 21.10.x).

 ## Installation